 These areas vary by ship, but they all offer a much-more laid-back and quiet experience.
 Look for names such as Quiet Cove pool on ship signage to guide you in the right direction.
 One of our favorites is Satellite Falls, a sort of submerged seating area on the Disney Dream and Disney Fantasy, featuring a gentle falling water effect around you.

-Each ship offers at least one, usually two, restaurants that are open only for adults.
+Each ship offers at least one, usually two, specialty restaurants that are open only for adults.

 You’ll find some version of Palo offering brunch and dinner on all five ships.
 Each Palo has Italian-inspired cuisine, though the Disney Wish version adds a premier steakhouse experience.
 A perennial Guest favorite is the chocolate soufflé.